JohnSnowLabs/spark-nlp/docs/en/alab/install.md

 ### Install

+Some basic information about this operator is provided on the navigation panel that opens after selecting Annotation Lab on the previous step.

+> **NOTE:** Make sure you have defined shared storage such as `efs/nfs/cephfs` prior to installing the Annotation Lab Operator.

-On the right-navigation panel that opens up after selecting the Annotation Lab operator we get some basic information about this operator.
-On the top-left corner of this panel there is an `Install` button.
-Click on this button to start the installation process.
+Click on the `Install` button located on the top-left corner of this panel to start the installation process.

 <img class="image image__shadow" src="/assets/images/annotation_lab/Install-Operator.png" style="width:100%;"/>

-After successful installation of the Annotation Lab operator, you can access this operator by going to the <bl>Installed Operators</bl> page.
+After successful installation of the Annotation Lab operator, you can access it by navigating to the <bl>Installed Operators</bl> page.

-> **NOTE:** Make sure we have shared storage like `efs/nfs/cephfs` prior Annotaion Lab Operator installation.

 <br />

 ### Create Instance

 Next step is to create a cluster instance of the Annotation Lab.
-For this select the Annotation Lab operator under the <bl>Installed Operators</bl> page and then switch to _Annotationlab_ tab.
-On this section click on `Create Annotationlab` button to spawn a new instance of Annotation Lab.
+For this, select the Annotation Lab operator under the <bl>Installed Operators</bl> page and then switch to _Annotationlab_ tab.
+On this section, click on `Create Annotationlab` button to spawn a new instance of Annotation Lab.

 <img class="image image__shadow" src="/assets/images/annotation_lab/Create-Instance.png" style="width:100%;"/>